eosc-sq/ensure-sq/docs/papers-reviewed.md

 | :------: | :---: | :--------: | :----------------------: | :------------: | :-------: | :-----: |
 | 144      | ESQUT | It is a source code quality index  |  Quantitative            |  (old) C code  | MT        | See below  |

-**Quality Model** ("is based on", "mentions"):
+**Quality Model** ("is based on", "mentions"): Own metrics.
+For old C code.

 The paper's main motivation is that Halstead's and McCabe's metrics are not practical and have some limitations (in the case of programs with GOTO statements and deep nesting).
 The authors propose a new quantitative metric called ESQUT-C (for C programs) considering:

 * n. of GOTO statements
 * n. of module exits